-Potential Effect Performance Objective Mitigation/Compensation Measures Residual Effect Monitoring / Contingency Cultural Heritage (Prote cted Properties, Arc haeological and Heritage Resources Disturbance or displacement of archaeological resources by any ground disturbance activity.
+Potential Effect Performance Objective Mitigation/Compensation Measures Residual Effect Monitoring / Contingency Cultural Heritage (Protec Cultural Heritage (Protected Properties, Archaeological and Heritage Resources Disturbance or displacement of archaeological resources by any ground disturbance activity.
 Avoid disturbance/loss of archaeological sites.
 Conduct Archaeological Assessment and apply recommended avoidance measures and other measures from licensed archaeologist or MTCS to project design.
 Details of the Archaeological Assessment can be found in the reports on this subject as part of the complete REA application package.
 The Archaeological Assessment was undertaken as per MTCS guidelines and this Project has received confirmation from the MTCS.
 The likelihood and magnitude of this residual effect is considered non significant.
 Immediate notification of the Archaeologist and the Ministry of Tourism, Culture and Sport (MTCS) In the event archaeological resources are found.
 Apply monitoring measures as recommended by the MTCS.
 Natural Heritage Direct vegetation removal - significant woodlands, wetlands and valleylands.
 Minimize direct impacts on significant vegetation communities.
 Detailed vegetation inventory of species and abundance to be removed within significant natural features or wildlife habitats to confirm no rare species will be removed.
 Re-planting following an area ratio of 1:1 of similar species association (native species) if area to be removed is greater than 1% of the woodland cover.
 Clearly delineate work area within 30 m of significant natural features or wildlife habitats using erosion fencing, or similar barrier, to avoid accidental damage to species to be retained.
-Maintain vegetative buffer around water bodies.
-Any vegetation removal required along roadside collector lines or transmission lines should be minimized and occur completely The Natural Heritage Assessment was undertaken as per MNR guidelines and this Project has received confirmation from the MNR.
+Maintain vegetative buffer around water The Natural Heritage Assessment was undertaken as per MNR guidelines and this Project has received confirmation from the MNR.
 The likelihood and magnitude of this residual effect is considered non significant.
 Monitor the success of any re-vegetated areas three (3) times during the first year, and once in each of the next 2 years.
 Any unsuccessful plantings noted on (or before) assessment within the 2 nd year will be re-planted.